Who is this article for?

-When you install the Code42 app to a device, by default, all user accounts on a device use a single instance of the Code42 app.
+When you install the Code42 app on a device, by default, all user accounts on the device use a single instance of the Code42 app.
 If multiple users share a single device, we recommend you install the Code42 app per user so that each user on the device accesses a separate instance of the Code42 app.

 Each individual user needs a unique username and password.
 Sharing credentials across multiple users is a large security and data privacy risk because users can download backed up files from every device using the same username.

 This article provides considerations and instructions for per-user installations of the Code42 app.
 If you want a default installation, see the general installation instructions.

 You can protect data for multiple users on a single device by installing for everyone (default), or installing per user.
 When you install the Code42 app per user, each installation can have a separate user account with its own settings, license, and archive.

 Code42 recommends per-user installation for multiple users on a single device.
 This provides unique security settings for each user account.